flindersuni/DeepThoughtHPC-docs/docs/source/ModuleSystem/EasyBuildModules.md

 # EasyBuild Modules

-These are the modules that are not-quite-the-default yet.
-EasyBuild enforces a nice, strict versioning.
-Compilers/toolchains are programs and have their own bugs. **THESE MODULES ARE NOT USABLE BY DEFAULT**.

-Just to make that nice and clear.
+Given the size and diversity of scientific software out there, we also provide additional collection of scientific modules to capture the community needs.
+Please note: **THESE MODULES ARE NOT USABLE BY DEFAULT**.

 **YOU WILL NOT SEE THESE MODULES BY DEFAULT**.